 String of Pearls Plant Care Tips

 Look at your pearls.
-When they start the shrivel a little, and the soil feels dry, it is time to water.
+When they start to shrivel, and the soil feels dry, it is usually time to water.

-During summer, when the pearls are in growing mode, water when you notice the soil starts to dry out.
+During the summer the pearls are in their active growing mode and receive more natural light.
+This time of year, water when you notice the soil starts to dry out.

 In winter the plant is resting.
 So it needs less water.
 Water sparingly just enough to moisten the soil.
 Wait until the soil is nearly dry throughout before you water again.